on orders over $50

 The oil itself does not come from the tea leaves (though that is a common misconception).
 It is actually steam-distilled from the stems and twigs.
 Its scent is described as "camphoraceous", which simply translated means it smells distinctly natural and clean.
 It is also extremely potent and should be used in moderation, but it has been called the “jack-of-all-trades” when it comes to its healing properties and health benefits.

-We add tea tree oil in safe quantities to a number of our products, including our Tea Tree Goat Milk Soap, Tea Tree Shampoo Bar, and Tea Tree Lotion.
-These products seem to benefit in particular our customers who suffer from psoriasis and acne because Tea Tree has anti-bacterial, anti-viral, and anti-fungal properties.
+We add tea tree essential oil in safe quantities to a number of our products, including our Tea Tree Goat Milk Soap, Tea Tree Shampoo Bar, and Tea Tree Solid Lotion.
+These products seem to benefit in particular our customers who suffer from psoriasis and acne because tea tree has anti-bacterial, anti-viral, and anti-fungal properties.

 But what does that mean?